nice-digital/cks-gatsby/gatsby/plugins/gatsby-source-cks/README.md

 In the case of CKS, the source data comes from the API provided by Clarity.
 This is fetched from the API using [`node-fetch`](https://github.com/node-fetch/node-fetch), a 'light-weight module that brings `window.fetch` to Node.js'.

 The live API has all 380+ topics, with all their HTML content.
 Loading all this data, and transforming it into nodes can take a while which makes local development cycles slower.
-For faster local development, use the fake CKS API on http://localhost:7000, see the _fake-api_ folder in the root of this repository.
-This serves loads a subset of content locally so is a lot quicker to both load content and to generate pages.
+Use the fake CKS API on http://localhost:7000 instead for faster local development: see the _fake-api_ folder in the root of this repository.
+This serves a subset of content from local files so is a _lot_ quicker to both load content and to generate pages.

 > Note: this is a public repository so be careful not to commit or expose the API key for the live CKS API.